 - The MegaTokyo fandom were calling Ninamori Tall Girl for a long time before she was given a name, with a few comments from readers who thought she was drawn with poor perspective.

-- Ruby's World's titular protagonist is a fantastically exaggerated version of this trope, at 9'1" and 270 lbs. following her transformation.
+- The titular protagonist of Ruby's World is a fantastically exaggerated version of this trope, at 9'1" and 270 lbs. following her transformation.
 Her personality is a mixture between Shrinking Violet and Beware the Nice Ones .

-- Pala in Tales of MU, despite being a college student, comes off as a mixture of this trope and Statuesque Stunner.
+- Pala, despite being a college student, comes off as a mixture of this trope and Statuesque Stunner.
 Of course, her own perspective is the inverse of this trope; as a storm giant, she is rather small in her own estimation, even as she awkwardly towers over everyone else at MU.

 - "Big Patty" from Hey Arnold!.
 And Sheena.◊